Flexible Mesh Segmentation via Reeb Graph Representation of Geometrical and Topological Features: Theoretical background

-Let $v$ be a vertex on a 2-manifold surface $S$ and $f$ be a scalar function defined on $S$ : \begin{itemize} \item The \textit{superior link} $Li^+(S,v,f)$ of vertex $v$ is defined as the set of all vertices $v_i$ in the neighborhood $N(v)$ where $f(v_i) > f(v)$, together with all edges $e_{ij}$ connecting pairs of these vertices.
-We denote by $|Li^+(S,v,f)|$ the number of connected components in the resulting subgraph. \item the \textit{inferior link} $Li^-(S,v,f)$ follows an analogous definition for vertices where $f(v_i) < f(v)$ \end{itemize}
+For a vertex $v$ on a 2-manifold surface $S$ and a scalar function $f$ defined on $S$, vertex neighborhood analysis considers two local subgraphs: \begin{itemize} \item the \textit{superior link} $Li^+(S,v,f)$ of vertex $v$ is defined as the set of all vertices $v_i$ in the neighborhood $N(v)$ where $f(v_i) > f(v)$, as well as all edges $e_{ij}$ connecting pairs of these vertices.
+The notation $|Li^+(S,v,f)|$ indicates the number of connected components in the resulting subgraph. \item the \textit{inferior link} $Li^-(S,v,f)$ follows an analogous definition for vertices where $f(v_i) < f(v)$ \end{itemize}

-To handle ambiguous cases where adjacent vertices have identical values, \cite{ni2004fair} proposed an apporach which draws from Conley index theory.
-This theoretical framework, introduced by \cite{mischaikow2002conley}, enables critical region classification in vector fields through boundary value analysis.
-Under this approach, we treat any set of adjacent vertices with equal values as a single vertex.
+Particular attention is required for cases where adjacent vertices share identical function values.
+Ni et al. \cite{ni2004fair} propose to use the Conley index, introduced by Mischaikow and Mrozek \cite{mischaikow2002conley}, which generalizes the Morse index to non-isolated critical points.
+Unlike the Morse index, which characterizes critical points by the eigenvalues of the Hessian matrix, the Conley index describes the topology of critical regions by the dynamics of their boundaries, making it natural for discrete environments.
+Thus, their method treats any set of adjacent vertices with equal values as a single vertex and applies the classical link-based characterization of critical points.